cqhudson/leetcode-solutions/water-bottles.md

 Then we need to calculate the remaining bottles leftover.
 There are situations where we have more bottles than we can exchange, such as `numBottles = 10` and `numExchange = 4`.
 In this case, after exchanging, we will have 2 full bottles and 2 remaining bottles.
 Once the two full bottles are drank, we have 4 total empty bottles, which could be exchanged for 1 more full bottle.
 To calculate the remaining bottles, we can just use modulo division: `remainingBottles = numBottles % numExchange`

 This needs to be implemented in a loop.
-We can use a `while(numBottles < numExchange)` loop condition, updating numBottles to be `numBottles = exchangedBottles + remainingBottles` until `numBottles < numExchange` return `true`, which means we no longer have enough bottles to exchange for a full bottle of water.
+We can use a `while(numBottles >= numExchange)` loop condition, updating numBottles to be `numBottles = exchangedBottles + remainingBottles` until `numBottles >= numExchange` return `false`, which means we no longer have enough bottles to exchange for a full bottle of water.

 Now to implement it all: